cubee-cb/ncr-pakify/README.md

 - Find your Ninja Cat Remewstered's `Content/levels` folder. (or wherever you want the output `.ncl` files to go)
 - Running `pakify.py /path/to/Content/levels <pack folder>` should produce `<pak>.ncl` files in the game's directory.
   - These are just `json` files with a funny extension... which doesn't even matter really.
-- Finally, if you have made a new pack, make sure to add your pack's filename to the `packs.json` file so the game knows to load it.
+- Finally, if you have made a new pack, add your pack's filename to the `packs.json` file so the game knows to load it.

 The level pack's `glyph` uses the PICO-8 gfx format.
 They can be made inside PICO-8 and copy-pasted in.
 Remove the `[gfx]` and `[/gfx]` tags and it should just work.
 - Keep the width and height bytes though, those are used to format the icon properly.
 Max size is 64x64px, typical size is 16x16px plus a 1px border.
 (18x18px total)